metacollin/homebrew-gnuradio/README.md

 homebrew-gnuradio
 =================
-Delicious and foamy tap of the latest ~~development~~ stable version of gnuradio!
+Delicious and foamy tap of the latest ~~development~~ stable version of gnuradio (3.7.7.1)!
 Yay!
+It generally works with development builds too using `--HEAD`, but this is not garunteed or supported.

 This will *not* automatically handle gnuradio's python dependencies, in accordance with homebrew's python policy.
 Typically, you can install the python dependencies required by gnuradio by running: